 Often the inscription on the BIOS chips is very tiny.
 As such, you may need a magnifying glass to find the exact details of the chip.

 Once you have identified precisely what motherboard chip you have, you can look it up online on stores like ebay.com or aliexpress.com.

 Of course, the actual process of manual replacement requires handyman skills.

 A slight mistake when removing or replacing the BIOS chip can further damage your motherboard.

 Also Read: Do Laptops Have PCIe Slots?

-Identifying BIOS chip on motherboard is simple.
+Identifying the BIOS chip on the motherboard is simple.
 The exact location can easily be found using the motherboard’s manual or through physical inspection.

 However, you must identify its make and model to replace the BIOS chip.
 You must read the inscription on top of the BIOS chips.

 1. Can I replace the BIOS chip on my motherboard, and if so, how do I do it?